pkulcj/PKU-Respiratory-Sound-Dataset/README.md

 # PKU-Respiratory-Sound-Dataset

 The audio files are compressed and stored in `./Audio Files/`.
-Each file name is divided into **Patient ID** and **Recording index**, separated with hyphens (-).
+Each file name is divided into **patient ID** and **recording index**, separated with hyphens (-).
 For example, `11-2.wav` means that patient ID is 11 and this is the second audio file from him/her.
 Each audio file has a text file with the same name.
 The .txt files, stored in `./TXT Files/`, contain information about the beginning and end of the breathing cycles.
 Each file comprises two columns, such as the following:
 ```
   1.17	2.68
   2.68	4.91